digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ## Inspecting the results

-After a while the busybox namespace and associated pod should be created and running.
-Let's see what flux has to say about it first:
+After a while, the busybox namespace and associated pod should be created and running.
+Let's see what Flux has to say about it first:

 ```bash
 flux get kustomizations